nevermined-io/nvm-docs/docs/architecture/node/description.md

 ---
 sidebar_position: 1
-description: Nevermined Gateway
+description: Nevermined Node
 ---

 # Description

-In the Nevermined ecosystem, the [Gateway](https://github.com/nevermined-io/gateway-ts/) is the technical component executed by the Publishers allowing them to provide extended data services (e.g. storage and compute).
+In the Nevermined ecosystem, the [Nevermined Node](https://github.com/nevermined-io/node/) is the technical component executed by the Publishers allowing them to provide extended data services (e.g. storage and compute).

-Nevermined Gateway, as part of the Publisher ecosystem, includes the credentials to interact with the infrastructure (initially cloud, but could be on-premise).
+Nevermined Node, as part of the Publisher ecosystem, includes the credentials to interact with the infrastructure (initially cloud, but could be on-premise).

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="nevermined-gateway">Nevermined Gateway v0.1.5</h1>
+<h1 id="nevermined-node">Nevermined Node v0.1.5</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.